jhrcook/100DaysOfPython/README.md

 **Day 39 - November 29, 2019:**
 I finished up the section on the different gradient descent algorithms by learning about mini-batch GD.
 I took some time to make plots of the paths taken by the various gradient descent algorithms, too.

+**Day 40 - November 30, 2019:**
+I learned about fitting linear models and polynoial models to data.
+I also took some time to focus on my Python programming using sklearn, numpy, and pandas to produce some cool plots.
+We finished of today's hour by learning about the learning curve of a model.